suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/lecture.md

 # Output

-We should see the following output on the screen if our program ran correctly:
+We should see the following output on the screen if everything is correct:

 <br />